sgolanka/Template/_texts/forFormattingTesting.md

 Above this line is 2 backslashes with no other text-since it doesen't seem to work otherwise.<br /><br />
 OK so now I added HTML--the code for inserting a break or blank line.
 I added 2 of them to the end of the line above.

 I skipped a line (created a blank line) above this.
-I am ending this line with 2 slashes, and below this, the above text is repeated, but formatted with dashes to make each line separate.
+I am ending this line with 2 slashes, and below this, the above text is repeated, but formatted with dashes to make each line separate and poem-formatted.
 The blank lines and slashes are left in place.\\
 - I am typing a bunch of words to create a sentence that will be part of a paragraph.
 Or maybe part of text that I will try to display in a few different ways.

 - Supposedly a blank line in the middle of (otherwise unformatted) text will produced a blank line.
 This text is below a blank line.